Fortuz/edu_Adaptive/README.md

 # Machine Learning Course

 This course aims to teach basic machine learning concepts and application.
+Starting from Linear Regression introducing the basic math behind the concepts.
+Progressing through Multivariate Linear Regression and Logistic Regression.
+Introducing the idea of the Regularization and its usaege in different scenarios.
+Step through the barrier between Machine Learning and Neural Networks.
+Also showing some other techniques like SVM and K-Means and implementing a Spam filter as a fun and rewarding hands on practice.

+The Lab exercise uses elements from Andrew Ng's Machine Learning course.

 # Colab links